working with communities to help reduce single-use plastic packaging and create lasting changes towards a circular economy

 SO WE CREATED 'PLASTIC FREE PLACES' - A COMPREHENSIVE PROGRAM THAT CAN BE IMPLEMENTED BY US IN ANY COMMUNITY, IN PARTNERSHIP WITH COUNCIL AND THE COMMUNITY ITSELF.

-We currently work in six communities across Australia.
-Below is our combined impact of our full community programs in Noosa, Byron Perth and Adelaide, plus our two trial communities in Victoria (Elsternwick and Mt Martha) as at Feb 29, 2020.
+We work in communities across Australia.
+Below is the combined impact of our full programs in Byron, Perth, Adelaide, Cairns and Townsville, plus our pilot program in Noosa and trial programs in Victoria (Elsternwick and Mt Martha) and WA (Victoria Park) as at October 31, 2020.

 *Plastic Free Champions are our member food retailers, markets and events that have eliminated all of our key plastic items (straws, coffee cups & lids, takeaway containers & lids, food ware (cutlery, plates, cups etc), water bottles & bags).